Research

 Aerosol-Meteorology Interactions

 Mineral dust and smoke aerosols can absorb shortwave radiation, warm the nearby atmosphere, and change its dynamical and thermodynamical state.
 Our group strives to understand and better characterize this relationship between aerosols and meteorology to get a more accurate picture of aerosol impacts on the Earth system.
+See our publication page for selected papers in this area.
+See our publication page (click here) for selected papers in this area.

 Aerosol-Biogeochemistry Interactions

 Aerosol particles, including mineral dust aerosols, can carry essential nutrients, including iron and phosphorus, across continents and oceans.
 Upon deposition, these nutrients can stimulate primary productivity in oceans and terrestrial ecosystems, influencing nutrient availability, ecosystem dynamics, and even carbon sequestration.
 Our group is broadly interested in topics related to aerosol-biogeochemistry interactions.
+See our publication page (click here) for selected papers in this area.